xmunoz/sodapy/README.md

 ### close()

-Close the seesion when you're finished.
+Close the session when you're finished.

 	>>> client.close()